kflagg/kflagg.github.io/index.md

 When not working with data, I am often traveling or doing swing and Latin dancing.
 However, this site is mostly about my professional activities.
+See the links in the sidebar for other things I do.

 I care deeply about empowering the next generation of data practitioners with the knowledge they need to succeed.
 There were a lot of things I learned or